Allkman/ACResume/README.md

 ### I have created a reccord (MyResume) with swagger.
 ![ACResume.Swagger](/ACResume.png)

-### I have also created a NoSQL db - MongoDb Atlas and succesfully added a record into a Cluster0 Databse.
+### I have also created a NoSQL db - MongoDb Atlas and succesfully added a record into a Cluster0 Database.
 ![ACResume.MongoDb](ACResumeMongoDb.png)